scenerystack/community/docs/reference/api/sim/LegendsOfLearningSupport.md

 # LegendsOfLearningSupport

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/thirdPartySupport/LegendsOfLearningSupport.ts](https://github.com/phetsims/joist/blob/main/js/thirdPartySupport/LegendsOfLearningSupport.ts) for the most up-to-date information.

 ## Overview

 Support for Legends of Learning platform.
 Sends init message after sim is constructed and supports pause/resume.